rkonovalov/jfilter/README.md

     <version>1.0.17</version>
 </dependency>
 ```
-* Attention: if you have used previous versions of module please rename artifactId from **json-ignore** to **jfilter**
+* Attention: if you have used previous versions of library please rename artifactId from **json-ignore** to **jfilter**

 # Getting started
-For activation of JFilter module just add next annotation
+For activation of JFilter library just add next annotation

 ```java
 @EnableJsonFilter